antonjim-te/thousandeyes-splunk-integrations-workshop/docs/service_map/basic/create_splunk_apm_integration.md

 # Create a Splunk APM Integration

-We need to provide to ThousandEyes the Splunk Observabiltiy APM url and token to be able to get the traces and represent it as a Service Map.
+We need to provide to ThousandEyes the Splunk Observability APM URL and token to be able to get the traces and represent them as a Service Map.
 We will be using the credentials from the Splunk Observability owned by ThousandEyes, as the traces will be coming from the OpenTelemetry demo application running in the cloud.

 - In the ThousandEyes platform, navigate to `Manage` > `Integrations` > `Integrations 2.0`